snehask7/NPTEL-Software-Testing/Week10/2 - Testing web app and services contd.md

 **Test value selection**
 * Values within domain are needed.
 Not efficient to generate all possible inputs
 * Generating random values is not effective
-* Very gard to automatically generate values
+* Very hard to automatically generate values
 * User data might be innefective from testing point of view
 * Tester supplied inputs might be expensive
 * Study the application and construct a set of values